ec.SkipToContent

 Accommodation

 5.5 Participants in proceedings are entitled to reasonable accommodation of their needs.
-A participant who has personal characteristics protected under the Human Rights Code who requires accomodation so that they can full participate in a proceeding should notify the Tribunal as soon as possible of any accommodation needed.
+A participant who has personal characteristics protected under the Human Rights Code who requires accommodation so that they can fully participate in a proceeding should notify the Tribunal as soon as possible of any accommodation needed.

 Accommodation for witnesses